-- Is diastematomyelia isolated or associated with other anomalies? - Is spina bifida present? - Is it possible to terminate the pregnancy? - How often will I have ultrasound examinations done? - Is surgery after pregnancy available? - Where and how should I deliver? - Where will the baby receive the best care after delivery? - Can I meet in advance the team of doctors that will be looking after my baby following delivery?
+- Is diastematomyelia isolated or associated with other anomalies? - Is open spina bifida present? - Is it possible to terminate the pregnancy? - What factors should be considered in making a decision for termination of pregnancy? - How often will I have ultrasound examinations done? - Is there a need for advanced imaging (MRI)? - Is surgery after pregnancy available? - Where and how should I deliver? - Where will the baby receive the best care after delivery? - Can I meet in advance the team of doctors that will be looking after my baby following delivery?